Stairway to Heaven (Philippine TV series): Cast and characters

+Development

+Stairway to Heaven is a South Korean television drama series broadcast by Seoul Broadcasting System.
+Written by Park Hye-kyung and directed by Lee Jang-soo, the series starred Kwon Sang-woo and Choi Ji-woo.
+The television series was broadcast in the Philippines through GMA Network.

+Production

+Principal photography commenced on August 17, 2009.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Stairway to Heaven earned a 33.5% rating.
-While the final episode scored a 30.7% rating.
+The final episode scored a 30.7% rating.